tvesh4/baccarat103/README.md

 • Data structures for storing game status

+The code contains various data structures such as array and vector to store the game status needed.
-The code uses an array called "game_status" to store various data determining the status of the game, including the player's initial money, current money, total money won/lost, the number of games won, and the winning rate.
+For exmaple, an array called "game_status" is used to store various data determining the status of the game, including the player's initial money, current money, total money won/lost, the number of games won, and the winning rate.

 • Dynamic memory management